tonywaiweb/tinymce-docs/general-configuration-guide/basic-setup.md

 ```

 We next choose a theme, in this case, the silver theme (which is the default theme, so this isn't needed.
 You can, however, create your own themes using the [TinyMCE Skin Creator](http://skin.tinymce.com/)).
-Note: only the silver theme is currently compatible with Tiny 5
+Note: only the silver theme is currently compatible with TinyMCE 5

 > ```js
 theme: 'silver',